CraGL/Hyperspectral-Inverse-Skinning/README.md

 Various other scripts can be found as `test*.sh`.
 Some examples can be found in `COMMANDS.md`.

-To compute error and obtain OBJs from the output text file format, use the script `recover_poses.py`.
-For example, to recover OBJs from the output of Le and Deng [2012] for the `cat-poses` example with 20 bones:

-    python3 recover_poses.py models/cat-poses.obj models/cat-poses/ SSD_unconstrained/cat-poses-20-unconstrained.txt --output 'recovered by SSD'/

 The error and running time for Le and Deng's [2012] output comes from Table 3 of their paper.
 All recovered OBJs for our method, and a subset of the computed OBJs for Le and Deng [2012] and Luo et al. [2019] can be directly downloaded from the [project page](https://cragl.cs.gmu.edu/hyperskinning/).

 ## Dependencies: